edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

 Congratulations!
 You have gotten your feet wet using your OpenStack cloud, implementing your first virtual network and attaching a new VM instance to it.
 All this while leveraging VMware vSphere as the underlying Hypervisor as well as network virtualization provided via VMware NSX as a Neutron plugin.

-Next in the [series](https://www.edge-cloud.net/2013/12/12/openstack-vsphere-nsx/ "OpenStack with vSphere and NSX") on OpenStack with vSphere and NSX is [Part 6](https://www.edge-cloud.net/2014/02/08/openstack-vsphere-nsx-part-6/ "OpenStack with vSphere and NSX – Part 6: Install the VMware vCenter Plugin for Openstack and look behind the scenes") where we will look behind the scenes into VMware vSphere to see what&#8217;s happening during the operation of OpenStack on vSphere.
+Next in the [series](https://www.edge-cloud.net/2013/12/12/openstack-vsphere-nsx/ "OpenStack with vSphere and NSX") on OpenStack with vSphere and NSX is [Part 6](https://www.edge-cloud.net/2014/02/08/openstack-vsphere-nsx-part-6/ "OpenStack with vSphere and NSX – Part 6: Install the VMware vCenter Plugin for Openstack and look behind the scenes") where we will look behind the scenes into VMware vSphere to see what's happening during the operation of OpenStack on vSphere.
 We will also install the VMware vCenter Plugin for Openstack to gain more insight into OpenStack from vSphere, as well as use some of the well-known enterprise-class benefits of vSphere &#8211; such as VMotion – along with OpenStack.
-Furthermore we will see how to use OpenStack&#8217;s legendary APIs to automate the deployment of a VM.
+Furthermore we will see how to use OpenStack's legendary APIs to automate the deployment of a VM.